danplubell/yaml-examples/README.md

 yaml-examples
 =============

-Example of using the haskell yaml and syck libraries for parsing and writing yaml files
+Toy examples of the use of Data.Yaml from the yaml package.